 - Holds some special decision making powers

-- Has specific responsibilities to the Department of Consumer Affairs (regulator of the Co-Op Act)
+- Has specific responsibilities to the Department of Consumer Affairs (regulator of the Co-Operatives Act)

 - Elected to manage the governance of the board

-- Elected by co-op members at the Annual General Meeting
+- Elected by co-operative members at the Annual General Meeting (AGM).

-- Each of the non-executive board members may sit on a sub-committee, working group and/or may be responsible and accountable for one of the board guiding documents
+- Each of the non-executive board members may sit on a sub-committee, working group and/or may be responsible and accountable for one of the boards guiding documents

 - The quorum for a board meeting is five of the nine board members.